-Behavior change is hard!
-But when done smartly, with the help of behavioral nudges, you can set yourself up to succeed.
+Behaviour change is hard!
+But when done smartly, with the help of behavioural nudges, you can set yourself up to succeed.
 It’s all about building the right environment.

 —Wendy Wood, professor of psychology and business, University of Southern California